 In addition, I know of practitioners using IgG testing with good results.
 It makes sense that someone whose symptoms that are caused primarily by IgG hypersensitivities would see some improvement.

-This could also be because IgG tests are more likely to be positive for foods you eat a lot of, so eliminating your most commonly consumed foods, just by chance, is more likely to eliminate the problem foods.
+This could also be because IgG tests are more likely to be positive for foods that you consume a lot of, so eliminating your most commonly eaten foods, just by chance, is more likely to eliminate the problem foods.

 My Experience with IgG Testing